FallOutChonny/react-starter-boilerplate/README.md

 * webpack-bundle-analyzer
 * Prettier and ESLint integrated

-You can also install [react-tools](https://github.com/facebook/react-devtools), this is a browser extension made by facebook.
+You can also install [react-devtools](https://github.com/facebook/react-devtools), this is a browser extension made by facebook.

 ## Production Ready

-* split vendor libraries from app code
+* Split vendor libraries from app code.
-* offline support
+* Route and component based code splitting.
-* route and component based code splitting
+* Async inject reducer and saga.
-* async inject reducer and saga
+* Offline support via service-worker.
-* Long-term caching
+* Long-term browser caching support.

 ## SEO Friendly

-It's a universal project, so web content can crawlable, and we use `react-helmet` inject meta tags into html head dynamically.
+This project is using Server-side rendering, so web content can be crawlable, and we use `react-helmet` to inject meta tags into html head dynamically, so social media like G+, facebook can know your website's metadata.

 ## Supported Language Features